-Whether you need a cyst or mole removed or reconstructive surgery to treat skin cancer, board-certified plastic surgeon Dr. Eric Wright offers a range of plastic surgery procedures in Little Rock, Arkansas.
-Women and men have an experienced plastic surgeon such as Dr. Wright perform these types of procedures to get results that are cosmetically pleasing.
+Whether you need a cyst or mole removed or reconstructive surgery after skin cancer treatment, board-certified plastic surgeon Dr. Eric Wright offers a range of plastic surgery procedures in Little Rock, Arkansas.
+Women and men from North Little Rock, Conway, Benton, Hot Springs, and surrounding areas have an experienced plastic surgeon such as Dr. Wright perform these types of procedures to get results that are cosmetically pleasing.

 Dr. Wright performs the following procedures:

 If you’ve been diagnosed with basal cell or squamous cell carcinoma—the 2 most common types of skin cancer—Mohs surgery is considered the most effective treatment technique.
 Often called Mohs micrographic surgery, the procedure cures 99% of previously untreated skin cancers while sparing healthy tissue and creating the smallest scar possible.

 Mohs surgery is a meticulous procedure in stages, including evaluating tissue with a microscope, during a single appointment.
 Unlike surgery that removes the cancerous growth and a good deal of the surrounding skin, Mohs surgery spares healthy tissue—which is why it’s often performed on the face and hands.

 However, after this complex skin cancer removal, there is often a wound left behind.
 Dr. Wright performs post-Mohs skin cancer reconstruction surgery to restore both the look and function of your skin after Mohs surgery.
 This procedure can be just as important as the removal of the skin cancer for patients who feel they are fully healed after Dr. Wright repairs their wound.